raoulbia-ai/chatmixtral/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the project directory.
 3. Install the necessary dependencies by running `npm install`.
+4. If encountering errors when trying to start frontend, use `npm install react-scripts@latest`.

 Running the Application
 -----------------------